GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/headers.rst

 =====================
 AstroData Descriptors provide a "header keyword-to-concept" mapping that allows one to access header information in a consistent manner, regardless of which instrument the dataset is from.
-Life for the AstroDataTypes, the mapping is coded in a configuration package that is provided by the observatory or the user.
+Like for the AstroDataTypes, the mapping is coded in a configuration package that is provided by the observatory or the user.